 - NCLEX-PN “Pass Rate” - One of the best ways to determine the quality of a program is to look at the published “pass rate” for students taking the state examination.
 The board of nursing maintains data for each school as to how many students took the LPN state examination, how many students have passed the exam, and how many have failed.
 You want to choose a school that has a high “pass rate”.

-- School Accreditation - There are two organizations that can accredit LPN schools.
-They are the National League of Nursing Accrediting Agency (NLNAC).
-This accreditation status means that the schools meets the standards for LPN set by the agency.
-This may be important to you in the future – many bachelors and masters degrees in nursing require that you have graduated from an accredited school.
+- School Accreditation - The main accrediting organization is the National League of Nursing Accrediting Agency (NLNAC).
+This accreditation status means that the school meets the standards for LPN set by the agency.
+This may be important to you in the future – many bachelor's and master's degrees in nursing require that you have graduated from an accredited school.

 - Online Classes - Would you prefer to take part of the classroom learning online?
 Does the school offer it online?

 - Learning Management System - How does the school organize the materials it asks you to read?
 How do they organize their handouts?
 Is everything organized online or do they provide paper copies?
 Are you expected to find all your own articles in class or do they provide you links to articles?
 And are textbooks is books or are they provided on a Kindle or iPad?
 Textbooks may be the same price in both formats but are much heavier to carry than having everything electronic.

 - Cost - An LPN program can range in price from $4000 - $20,000 for the entire program.
 Cost may be more or less of an issue for you.
-Usually you get what you pay for but now always!
+Usually you get what you pay for, but not always!

 - Location - If you wish to keep costs low, or have issues with transportation, you may want to choose an LPN program near home.

-- Tuition Assistance - What percent of students in the LPN program receive non-loan scholarship assistance?
+- Tuition Assistance - What percentage of students in the LPN program receive non-loan scholarship assistance?
 Learn more about ways to pay for your program.